Ceici92/CeciliasPortofolio/content/portfolio/EntrepreneurChallenge.md

 &nbsp;

-Once we were satisfied, we created **wireframes** of the mobile view with **Marvel**.
+Once we were satisfied, **we created wireframes of the mobile view with Marvel**.
-They illustrate the **user journey** in our platform: the creation of an account, the news' page with expositions to discover, the personalised welcoming page, the chat groups.
+**They illustrate the user journey in our platform**: the creation of an account, the news' page with expositions to discover, the personalised welcoming page, the chat groups.

 ![Wireframes](https://ceici92.github.io/CeciliasPortofolio/img/EntrepreneurChallenge/Wireframes.png)

 &nbsp;

-Besides, we also made views of the platform in desktop (still with Marvel), we illustrated the page of art recognition through a picture, the page with an interactive map, and the one with the selection of immersive packages.
+Besides, **we also made views of the platform in desktop** (still with Marvel), we illustrated the page of art recognition through a picture, the page with an interactive map, and the one with the selection of immersive packages.
-Finally, I made with **Photoshop** views of an interactive exhibition about Van Gogh.
+**Finally, I made with Photoshop views of an interactive exhibition about Van Gogh.**

 To do so, I first imagined two interesting scenarios to represent immersive visits, then I collected the images of the background online and edited them with Photoshop, then I made the mobile views with Marvel, and I integrated them in the Photoshop document.
 Furthermore, I tried to make a gif with Photoshop to represent how Van Gogh is in the virtual experience.